Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Ability

-Does the client have (or can they build) the internal capability?
+Does the client have, or can it build, the internal capability?
 Assess engineering talent, technical architecture, data assets, and strategic importance.
-Build differentiators; buy commodity.
+Build differentiators; buy commodities.

 2. 02